kanidm/kanidm/book/src/developers/designs/replication.md

 Replication relies on each node periodically communicating for incremental updates.
 This is because of _deletes_.
 A delete event occurs by a Live entry becoming a Tombstone.
 A tombstone is replicated over the live entry.
-Tomestones are then _reaped_ by each node individually once the replication delay window has passed.
+Tombstones are then _reaped_ by each node individually once the replication delay window has passed.

 This delay window is there to allow every node the chance to have the tombstone replicated to it, so